paweladacha/primes/README.md

 - prime_store -->

 ## about pgen.py
+[Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) implementation.
+Mechanics are based on [fastest way to list all primes below n @ stackoverflow](https://stackoverflow.com/questions/2068372/fastest-way-to-list-all-primes-below-n/46635266#46635266).

 ### contents
 - [How it works](#how-it-works)
 - [Output list generation  ](#output-list-generation)
 - [Bottom bound](#bottom-bound)
 - [Further improvements](#further-improvements)

-[Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) implementation.
-Mechanics are based on ["fastest way to list all primes below n" @ stackoverflow](https://stackoverflow.com/questions/2068372/fastest-way-to-list-all-primes-below-n/46635266#46635266).

 #### How it works